CaswellRyder/FA24-CSCI-B351-Housing-Market-Prediction/README.md

 - `data/`: Directory for raw and processed datasets.
 - `requirements.txt`: Python dependencies for the project.
 - `README.md`: Documentation for the project.

-## Contributing
-Contributions are welcome!
-Please create a pull request with detailed descriptions of your changes.

 ## License
 [MIT License](https://opensource.org/licenses/MIT)